jgraichen/reptly/README.md

 The scripts both execute the aptly binary (primarily for `mirror update`) to get feedback about what happens for longer operations.
 It also calls the Aptly API as it provides information not available or difficult to parse with aptly commands itself.

-For now it does not start the API itself.
-Although this is planed in the feature.
+For now, it does not start the API itself.

-The script is implemented in Python.
-The goal is to limit dependencies to a absolute minimum.
-It still uses `yaml` as configuration file and may use `prompt_toolkit` for easy to use CLI questions.

 ## Usage